EricYuzo/crchk/README.md

 ## Features

 * Check files using CRC in the filename.
 The CRC-32 code must be enclosed by brackets (it may be round, square, or curly brackets).
 Example: "*nice\_video\_[053A143E].mkv*" or "*manual(02468ace).pdf*".
+* Directories are skipped, by default.
+But you can use `-r` or `--recursive` option to recursively look for files to check inside directories and subdirectories.

 ## Usage